googlercolin/cnn_cuda/commit-log/message.md

 to set any negative values to 0.

 Following the kernel execution, we copy the `conv_output_box` results back to host memory (`conv_output`).
-Lastly, for the Output layer, we perform the flattening and dot product between the (4000x1) vector and the weights, using the CPU.
-This is done using the same `output_layer` function found in `cpu.rs`.
+Lastly, for the Output layer, we now launch the kernel to the GPU with 10 blocks, no dynamic shared memory on `stream`, in a similar fashion as above.
+Each block index (`blockIdx.x`) corresponds to the 10 sets of weights we use to perform the dot product with the `conv_output`.
+The sum of the 4000 multiplications of each set of weights and the `conv_output` form the dot product for one of the ten elements in the `output` vector.
+Since kernel launches are asynchronous, we wait for the kernels to finish executing using `self.stream.synchronize()?;`.

 Note: the build.rs file will be run automatically at build time to compile the kernel.cu file into a kernel.ptx file, which gets downloaded to the GPU.